Christian Missionary Fellowship International: CHE

 Community Health and Evangelism (CHE) is a program that CMFI uses in poor urban and village communities to combine public health improvements and evangelism work.
 The program is designed to teach members of poor communities about the gospel and about basic sanitation and health promotion.

 Globalscope

 Along with Reach, CMFI has a program for international college campuses called Globalscope.
 The main purpose of Globalscope is to provide a campus ministry for college students to come to for bible studies and discipleship.
 Globalscope ministries operate in Brisbane, Montevideo, Santiago, Puebla, Bangkok, Salamanca, Birmingham, Edinburgh, Erlangen, Viña del Mar, València, Nottingham, Maastricht, and Tübingen.

 Bi-vocational Ministry

-CMFI's Bi-vocational Ministry is specifically for sending missionaries with other vocations into countries that do not allow Christian missionaries to attain visas.
+CMFI's Bi-vocational Ministry is specifically for sending missionaries with other vocations into countries that do not allow Christian missionaries to obtain visas.
 People who serve with the Bi-vocational Ministry have a traditional occupation or set of skills and the ability to act as a full-time missionary.